purduesigbots/pros-docs/v5/index.rst

 :doc:`/api/index`

+We're proud to support **OkapiLib**, a library designed to make it easier to incorporate complex functionality in your PROS project.
+For documentation on OkapiLib, see its Docs section:

+:doc:`okapi/index`

 Additional features of FreeRTOS that are intended for **advanced users** can be found in the `Extended API <./extended/apix.html>`_.
 Tutorials on these features can be found in the **Extended** section: